bclodge/Genetic-Cars/README.md

 # Genetic-Cars
-Builds an obstacles course for the cars to race down.
-The car that has the best genetic results wins.
+Uses a genetic algorithm and physics to determine the best genetic sequence out of 50 attempts.